carpentries-incubator/genome-mining/_episodes/02-antismash.md

 Now, imagine that you want to run antiSMASH over all _Streptococcus agalactiae_ annotated genomes.
-Lets use a `for` cycle and `*` as a wildcard to run antiSMASH over all files that starts with "S" in the annotated directory.
+Lets use a `for` cycle and `*` as a wildcard to run antiSMASH over all files that start with "S" in the annotated directory.

 ~~~
 $ for gbk_file in ~/gm_workshop/results/annotated/S*.gbk